jwnfld3/azure-access-mgmt/README.md

 ## Lab Setup & Steps

 ### 1. Configure Role-Based Access Control (RBAC) for Least Privilege

+**Role-Based Access Control (RBAC)** in Azure is a system that manages user and service permissions by assigning roles to identities at a specific scope—such as a subscription, resource group, or individual resource.
+RBAC follows the **principle of least privilege**, ensuring that users and services have only the minimum access required to perform their tasks.

+---

+### Key Concepts:
+- **Role Definitions**: A collection of permissions.
+Azure provides built-in roles like Owner, Contributor, and Reader, as well as support for custom roles.
+- **Assignments**: A role assignment binds a security principal (user, group, or service principal) to a role at a specific scope.
+- **Scope**: Defines the boundary of access, including subscriptions, resource groups, and individual resources.

+---

+### Why It Matters:
+- **Improves security** by preventing unnecessary access to critical resources.
+- **Supports compliance** by enabling fine-grained control over permissions.
+- **Minimizes risk** of accidental or malicious changes in the environment.

+---

+### Best Practices for Least Privilege:
+- Grant the lowest level of access needed.
+- Use **custom roles** when built-in roles are too broad.
+- Regularly **review and audit** role assignments.
+- Assign roles to **groups**, not individual users, for easier management.

 #### Objective:
 Restrict access using **Entra ID RBAC** to ensure users only have permissions needed for their job.